michix99/IubhUpMonitor/README.md

 # IubhUpMonitor
-Monitoring for the IUBH Pages to see if they are available.
+Monitoring for the IUBH pages to see if they are available.